hanami/guides-v2/docs/application-architecture/slices.md

 end
 ```

-This action checks that the provided country code (`request.params[:country_code]`) is a valid ISO3166 code (using the countries gem) and returns a 422 response if it isn't.
+This action uses the countries gem to check that the provided country code (`request.params[:country_code]`) is a valid ISO3166 code and returns a 422 response if it isn't.

-If the code is valid, the action calls the countries show query (by including the `"queries.countries.show"` item from the slice's container - aliased here as `query` for readability).
+If the code is valid, the action calls the countries show query (aliased here as `query` for readability).
 That class might look like:

 ```ruby title="slices/api/queries/countries/show.rb"
 # frozen_string_literal: true